pushkin-consortium/pushkin/docs/developers/documentation.md

     git reset --hard origin/gh-pages
     ```

-    This will reset your local `gh-pages` branch to its remote state (i.e. whatever is currently deployed on the live site).
+    This will reset your local `gh-pages` branch to the remote state (i.e. whatever is currently deployed on the live site).

 ## Public deployment

+!!! warning
-!!! warning "For core Pushkin maintainers only"
+    Only core Pushkin maintainers have permissions to push to `gh-pages`.

+As mentioned [above](#build-the-docs-locally), building the docs locally will automatically commit to `gh-pages`.
+Pushing these commits will update the public site.
+Typically, these steps should be automated by the workflow defined in `/.github/workflows/publish-docs.yml`, which helps ensure that `gh-pages` isn't being updated with changes that haven't yet been merged into `main`; however, in some cases, it may be necessary to update `gh-pages` manually.